-5. To build supportive partnerships with children and families; fostering the engagement of ongoing communication with parents about the program and their children.
+5. To build supportive partnerships with children and families; fostering the engagement of ongoing communication with Parents/guardians about the program and their children.

 Families play an integral part in their child's learning and one of the guiding principles at Andrew Fleck Children's Services is engaging families as partners in their child's early learning.
-Our program has an open-door approach for parents, and they are welcome to visit at any time during program hours.
+Our program has an open-door approach for parents/guardians, and they are welcome to visit at any time during program hours.

 We provide an orientation period for all new children and families.
-An 'Orientation Week' takes place the first week of September and for registrations throughout the nursery school year, families are welcome to an 'Orientation Morning' with their child.
-This will ensure a positive and engaged integration period for children and families and support our families to gain a better understanding of the program.
-It is also a time for you to meet with your child's primary Educator to review your child and family history.
-Each child will adapt at their own speed and some children may need their parents staying for a little while each day to offer encouragement and security.
+This will ensure a positive and engaged integration period for all and support families gain a better understanding of the program.
+It is also a time for you to meet with your child's primary educator to review your child and family history.
+Each child will adapt at their own speed and some children may need their parents/guardians staying for a little while each day to offer encouragement and security.
 Please plan on spending a few minutes in the morning to settle your child before leaving for the day.
-Always check in with a staff member in the morning and remember to say goodbye to your child and reassure them that you will be back.
-Parents are encouraged to be "Classroom Buddies" where they volunteer their services to help out in the classroom throughout the school year (note: Criminal Reference Checks are required to be a Classroom Buddy).
+Always check in with a member of the team in the morning and remember to say goodbye to your child and reassure them that you will be back.

-During your child's integration period, Educators will provide regular verbal updates regarding your child.
-Please feel free to discuss any concerns you may have with a staff member at any time.
+During your child's integration period, educators will provide regular verbal updates regarding your child.
+Please feel free to discuss any concerns you may have with a member of the team at any time.
 Educators are part of a team, however, a Primary RECE is assigned to each new family, providing families with a set of intake forms, and ongoing meetings are organized, during the year to share the learning that is occurring.

-We value that parents/guardians are their child's primary caregiver and we are committed to a mutually respectful relationship with all families and welcome your questions at any time.
+We value that parents/guardians/guardians are their child's primary caregiver and we are committed to a mutually respectful relationship with all families and welcome your questions at any time.
 Please do not hesitate to approach us to schedule a mutually convenient time to discuss your questions or concerns.